About Viking Park

 Commemorate your loved ones and milestone moments in your own named space in Viking Park or the Viking Park Connectivity Project.

-Your donation will also ensure that the Icelandic Festival of Manitoba can host a family-friendly, four-day event for little or no cost so everyone can be a Viking during Islendingadagurinn.
+Your donation ensures that the Icelandic Festival of Manitoba can host a family-friendly celebration for years to come.

 The Viking Park Story